scipy-conference/scipy_proceedings/papers/mark_wickert/mark_wickert.rst

 This journey into Python for electrical engineering problem solving began with the writing of the book *Signals and Systems for Dummies* [Wic2013]_, published summer 2013.
 This book features the use of Python (``Pylab``) to bring life to the mathematics behind signals and systems theory.
-Using Python in the Dummies book was done to make it easy for all readers of the book to develop their signals and system problem solving skills, without additional software tools investment.
-Additionally, the author provides the custom code module ``ssd.py`` [ssd]_, which is built on top of  ``numpy``,  ``matplotlib``, and ``scipy.signal``, to make it easy to work and extend the examples found in the book.
+Using Python in the Dummies book is done to make it easy for all readers of the book to develop their signals and system problem solving skills, without additional software tools investment.
+Additionally, the provided custom code module ``ssd.py`` [ssd]_, which is built on top of  ``numpy``,  ``matplotlib``, and ``scipy.signal``, makes it easy to work and extend the examples found in the book.
 Engineers love to visualize their work with plots of various types.
-All of the plots in the book were created using Python, specifically ``matplotlib``.
+All of the plots in the book are created using Python, specifically ``matplotlib``.

 The next phase of the journey, focuses on the research and development side of signals and systems work.
-During a sabbatical working for a small engineering firm, academic year 2013-2014, Python and IPython notebook (IPython kernel for Jupyter) served as the primary digital signal processing modeling tools on three different projects.
-Initially it was not clear which tool would be best, but following discussions with co-workers Python seemed to be the right choice.
-Note, for the most part, the signals and systems analysis team was new to Python, all of us having spent many years using MATLAB/Octave [MATLAB]_/[Octave]_.
-A nice motivating factor is that Python was already in the workflow with one of the real-time DSP products used by the company, so prototyping algorithms in Python using ``numpy`` was a already proven.
+During a recent sabbatical [#]_ Python and IPython notebook (IPython kernel for Jupyter) served as the primary digital signal processing modeling tools on three different projects.
+Initially it was not clear which tool would be best, but following discussions with co-workers [#]_ Python seemed to be the right choice.
+Note, for the most part, the analysis team was new to Python, all of us having spent many years using MATLAB/Octave [MATLAB]_/[Octave]_.
+A nice motivating factor is that Python is already in the workflow in the real-time DSP platform used by the company.

+.. [#] Academic year 2013-2014 was spent working for a small engineering firm, Cosmic AES.
+.. [#] Also holding the Ph.D. and/or MS in Electrical Engineering, with emphasis in communications and signal processing.

 The third and current phase of the Python transformation began at the start of the 2014-2015 academic year.
 The move was made to push out Python to the